time

 3. An instant of time.

-1. (uncountable) How much of a day has passed; the moment, as indicated by a clock or similar device.
+1. (uncountable) The duration of time of a given day that has passed; the moment, as indicated by a clock or similar device.

 Excuse me, have you got the time?
 What time is it, do you guess?
 Ten o’clock?
 A computer keeps time using a clock battery.